Home » Best CFD Trading Brokers in December 2024

 Stocks

-Derivatives like the CFDs enable traders to gain greater exposure to the stock market, giving them the chance to speculate on the price fluctuations of stocks without owning any shares in a given company.
+Derivatives like CFDs enable traders to gain greater exposure to the stock market, giving them the chance to speculate on the price fluctuations of stocks without owning any shares in a given company.
 CFD traders do not hold shares and therefore, are not entitled to voting rights or dividends.

 Commodities

-The brokers that top our list of recommendations give you the option to trade various commodities through derivative instruments like the CFDs.
+The brokers that top our list of recommendations give you the option to trade various commodities through derivative instruments like CFDs.
 They provide a choice from hard and soft commodities like gold, silver, crude oil, natural gas, sugar, wheat, and more.
 Another advantage here is that commodity CFDs come with lower capital requirements compared to futures contracts, for example.

 Indices